You may sometimes get bored with MS Word of (rarely) LibreOffice Writer. There is another document editor which is more likely to programming! LATEX!

 - TexMaker Second best one!

 - Notepad++ LATEX template.
-A good tutorial is here.
+A good tutorial is this link.

 - lyX Graphical LATEX editor